Real Estate And Mortgage Market Forecast

 Gustan Cho Associates are mortgage brokers licensed in 48 states

 In this guide on Gustan Cho Associates, we will keep our viewers updated on the recent real estate and mortgage market forecast that may affect you.
 The stock market has shown a Wild Roller coaster ride in the last couple of weeks, especially for the week of June 2022.
 Many experts are asked whether mortgage rates will be sliding downwards in 2023.
+John Strange of Gustan Cho Associates explains the following:

 The consensus among housing and mortgage experts all unanimously concur rates and housing pricing will drop in 2023.
 Inflation continues to soar to record-breaking numbers.
-Gas still remains high.
+Gas remains high.
 The car parts shortage continues.
 Mortgage rates are surpassing the 7% mark.
-Just a year ago, rates were at 2.5% on 30-year fixed-rate mortgages.
+A year ago, rates were at 2.5% on 30-year fixed-rate mortgages.
 The good news is home prices seem to start decreasing.

 What Factors Affect The U.S. Housing Market?

-The main reason many economists say is due to the growing concern that the Chinese economy is cooling considerably.
+Many economists say the main reason is the growing concern that the Chinese economy is cooling considerably.
 The Chinese government has recently lowered interest rates.
-The move affected the real estate and mortgage market forecast dramatically as a way to boost foreign investment and deter inflation.
-Commercial construction in China grew to levels much higher than our residential boom of ten years ago In this article, we will discuss and cover real estate and mortgage market forecast and effects In Housing.
+The move dramatically affected the real estate and mortgage market forecast to boost foreign investment and deter inflation.

 Is The U.S. Housing Market Cooling Down?

-If you have been following the news, then you are well aware that interest rates have hiked exponentially since the beginning of 2022.
-Just 12 months ago, the average 30-year fixed mortgage rate was right at 3%.
+If you have been following the news, you know that interest rates have hiked exponentially since the beginning of 2022.
+Just 12 months ago, the average 30-year fixed mortgage rate was 3%.
+Today that number is over double, nearly 7%!!
+This has created ripples in the national and local economies.
+As a whole, mortgage applications and real estate transactions are significantly down year over year because of these rate hikes.

 Buying a House in the Sellers Versus Buyers Market

 We will now detail buying a home in a sellers’ market compared to a buyers’ market.
 Buying a home in a seller’s market is always a challenge.
-During the COVID-19 coronavirus pandemic, we saw a very strong sellers’ market in most of the United States.
-Many individuals now working remotely, and many families want to move closer to family members.
+During the COVID-19 coronavirus pandemic, we saw a strong sellers’ market in most of the United States.
+Many individuals now work remotely, and many families want to move closer to family members.
+The demand for homes was extremely high.
+Due to the country’s economic health during the pandemic, the federal reserve dropped the overnight interest rate to 0%.
+So, we had a perfect storm of high demand and record-low interest rates.
+This created a boom in the housing market and even created bidding wars across the nation.

 What Makes a House Offer Stand Out?

-In this blog, we will detail how to purchase a house in a buyers’ market, how to buy a house in a sellers’ market, and a few new tips and tricks for navigating current market conditions.
-These are crazy times we live in but please note there are still ways to buy a home in a financially savvy way.
+How to make your real estate offer stand out in buyers’ and sellers’ markets.
+Buying a home in today’s market can be challenging.
+Gustan Cho Associates are on the front line of the current real estate market and are here to help you navigate the waters.
+In this blog, we will detail how to purchase a house in a buyers’ market, buy a house in a sellers’ market, and a few new tips and tricks for navigating current market conditions.
+These are crazy times we live in, but please note there are still ways to buy a home in a financially savvy way.

 Real Estate And Mortgage Forecast